epourmal/hdf5/doc/contributing.md

 [`COPYING`](https://github.com/HDFGroup/hdf5/blob/develop/COPYING) file in the top directory of every branch before contributions can be considered for acceptance.**

-We assume contributors are familiar with `git` and `GitHub` pull requests.
+We assume contributors are familiar with [`git`](https://git-scm.com) and [`GitHub`](https://github.com) [pull requests](https://guides.github.com/activities/hello-world/).
-[Large contributions](https://bssw.io/items/pull-request-size-matters) (those involving changes to more than 500 lines of code and/or 50 source files) will in all likelihood be required to be split across multiple PRs.
+Except in special circumstances, [large contributions](https://bssw.io/items/pull-request-size-matters) (those involving changes to more than 500 lines of code and/or 50 source files) will in all likelihood be required to be split across multiple PRs.

 ## Table of Contents